Siemens Polarion Vulnerability Exposes Users to XSS Attacks

 What's Being Done

-Siemens has acted quickly to address this vulnerability.
-They have released updates for the affected Polarion versions.
+Siemens has acted quickly to address the Polarion vulnerability and has released updates for the affected versions.
 Here’s what you should do right now:

 • Update to Polarion V2404.5 or later.